SmartGuppy/blog.smartguppy.com/_posts/2017-12-14-choosing-good-secondary-school.md

 ### Good principal = Good school culture

-> A principal wield tremendous power in secondary schools, more than most parents actually know...
+> A principal wields tremendous power in secondary schools, more than most parents actually know.

 Most parents assume the higher the cut-off point, the better the secondary school and will use it as a main guide of judging the quality of the school.
 However, this is not the most important factor.
 The most important factor - and I will advise their parents to do their utmost research on - is who is actually the head of the school, namely the principal.
 Why is the principal the most important factor?